oscar-franzen/alona/README.md

 mean.A | mean expression of the gene in cluster A mean.B | mean expression of the gene in cluster B annotations | this column is only added if the `--annotation` flag is specified

+## 3. csvs/markers.tsv
+Contains marker genes by combining p-values of the pairwise tests.
+P-values are combined with Simes' method.

 # Bugs
 Please file a bug report through Github.